A variational principle for a non-integrable model: Introduction

-We want to emphasize again that those arguments are based on the integrability of the underlying model and are not available for general graph homomorphisms.
+We want to emphasize again that those arguments are based on properties which rely on the intermediate value theorem in the target space $\Z$ and are not available for general graph homomorphisms.
 One of the main contributions of this article is that we provide alternative methods.
-These methods are not based on integrability but on weaker properties of graphs and of the underlying dynamic of the model.
+These methods are not based on integrability but on weaker properties of graphs and of the underlying dynamics of the model.
 The authors believe that the principles behind those new arguments are robust.
-They should provide a possible line of attack to study variational principles and limiting behavior of a large class of non-integrable models.\\
+They should provide a possible line of attack to study variational principles and limiting behavior of a large class of discrete models.\\

 Now, let us discuss how the two necessary properties, namely stability and concentration, are deduced without relying on integrability.
-The first property is obtained by using the discrete version of a well-known theorem for continuous metric spaces: the Kirszbraun theorem.
+The first property is obtained by using the discrete version of a well-known theorem for continuous metric spaces: the Kirszbraun theorem (see~Theorem~\ref{Kirszbraun} below).
+This theorem states that any graph homomorphism from a subset $S$ of $\Z^d$ to a regular tree $\mathcal{T}$, which is contracting for the graph distances in $\Z^d$ and $\mathcal{T}$, can be extended to the whole space $\Z^d$.
 Up to knowledge of the authors, the first version of a discrete Kirszbraun theorem was developed in the setting of tilings in \cite{tassythesis} and \cite{PST}.
 Using a new version of the Kirszbraun theorem for graph homomorphisms allows us to show that microscopic variations of the boundary conditions can be neglected on the macroscopic scale and thus do not influence the entropy of a system.\\

-In order to deduce the second property, the authors combine a classical concentration inequality, namely the Azuma-Hoeffding inequality, with a coupling technique relying on dynamic properties of the model.
+The second property, namely the concentration, is provided in~Theorem~\ref{main_concentration_section_3}.
+The concentration is deduced via a combination of a classical concentration inequality, namely the Azuma-Hoeffding inequality, with a coupling technique relying on dynamical properties of the model.
 Inspiration for this type of argument comes from~\cite{CEP96}, where the Azuma-Hoeffding inequality was used to show concentration for domino tilings.
-However, it is very difficult to apply directly the Azuma-Hoeffding inequality for more complicated models.
-The reason is that this needs detailed information about the structure of the underlying space of configurations.
-Our dynamic approach circumvents this obstacle.
-In our approach, one only has to understand the response of the system to changing the value of one point.\\
+However, it is very difficult to apply directly the Azuma-Hoeffding inequality for more sophisticated models.
+This would need detailed information about the structure of the underlying space of configurations.
+Our dynamical approach circumvents this obstacle.
+One only has to understand the response of the system to changing the value of one point.\\